A Case for Natural Gas Back-up; Addressing the Life Safety Building Codes

-The National Fire Protection Association is responsible for developing, updating and publishing over 300 codes and standards specifically intended to eliminate death, injury, property damage and economic loss due to fire, electrical and other hazards.
+The National Fire Protection Association is responsible for developing, updating and publishing over 300 life safety building codes and standards specifically intended to eliminate death, injury, property damage and economic loss due to fire, electrical and other hazards.

-NFPA 110 is the standard for backup generator systems, categorized under Emergency and Standby Power Systems.
+NFPA 110 is the standard for natural gas backup generator systems, categorized under Emergency and Standby Power Systems.
 This standard covers the unique performance requirements for emergency and standby power systems.
-The ultimate goal of NFPA 110 is to ensure that emergency backup systems will have a consistent level of reliability, because emergency generators are commonly required and are used to address life safety concerns associated with the loss of power, like in hospitals and facilities’ emergency lighting systems, fire alarms, exhaust and pressurization fans.
+The ultimate goal of NFPA 110 is to ensure that emergency backup systems will have a consistent level of reliability.
+Emergency generators are commonly required and are used to address life safety concerns associated with the loss of power, such as in hospitals and facilities’ emergency lighting systems, fire alarms, exhaust and pressurization fans.

-Requirements for generator testing are also contained in the NFPA 110 standard, which means any building that uses an emergency generator has a need to maintain a testing regimen, which for diesel-powered generator system, is run and tested monthly and includes four categories of inspection and testing:
+Requirements for generator testing are also contained in the NFPA 110 standard, which means any building that uses an emergency generator needs to maintain a testing regimen, which for diesel generator systems, is run and tested monthly and includes four categories of inspection and testing:

 Fuel reliability is a paramount to overall emergency backup power system reliability.
 While many facilities already have and will continue to specify a diesel-powered genset, a number of issues associated with diesel fuel should be considered:

 Despite its widespread use, diesel generators are also vulnerable to catastrophic events that could cripple transportation infrastructures, making refueling trips problematic.
-Hurricanes, like Hurricane Sandy did in 2012, have strong potential to create massive disruptions to the diesel distribution network – leaving stations unable to pump diesel fuels.
+Hurricanes such as Hurricane Sandy did in 2012, have strong potential to create massive disruptions to the diesel distribution network – leaving stations unable to pump diesel fuels.

 While most requirements within NFPA 110 are in reference to diesel-powered generators, there are provisions and exceptions for natural gas-powered gensets.
-Using natural gas to power emergency backup generators instead of diesel will depend on the intended application and power requirement.
+Whether or not to use natural gas to power emergency backup generators instead of diesel will depend on the intended application and power requirement.
 Unless the AHJ allows otherwise, most mission-critical applications may still require on-site fuel storage (diesel).
-But, a strong case can be made for non-code-required applications where natural gas is a viable option.
+However, a strong case can be made for non-code-required applications where natural gas is a viable option.
 With natural gas, fuel storage is not an issue – and thus neither is fuel maintenance.
-Natural gas is supplied by a highly reliable municipal infrastructure, and this continuous supply will greatly extend a generators run-time from hours to nearly unlimited.
+Natural gas fuel is supplied by a highly reliable municipal infrastructure, and this continuous supply will greatly extend a generators run-time from hours to nearly unlimited.

 « Back to Natural Gas Resources page